jquery/contribute.jquery.org/pages/repo-maintainers-guide.md

 ## Fixing commits

-Sometimes there will be a pull request with a single commit that looks good, but the commit message doesn't conform to our Commit Message Style Guide, or just some whitespace that looks bad.
-In this case, `rebase -i` as described above, gives you the chance to `reword` a commit and alter the message.
-If you have already commited, you can use `git commit --amend` to edit the commit message, or the content (i.e. a small whitespace error) without changing it's date or author information.
+Sometimes there will be a pull request with a single commit that looks good, but the commit message doesn't conform to our Commit Message Style Guide, or it just has some whitespace that looks bad.
+You can use `rebase -i`, as described above, to `reword` a commit and alter the message.
+If you have already commited, you can use `git commit --amend` to edit the commit message or the content (e.g. a small whitespace error) without changing its date or author information.

 So assuming you fixed the code and now want to commit, use this: